 (Quick Edit – ’Update’ button)

-The Table of Posts will change your post to “Sticky” …
+Your Table of Posts will change your post to “Sticky” …

-Hover your mouse over the title of your post to display the options menu and click on Quick Edit …
+Hover over the post title to display the options menu and click on the ‘Quick Edit’ link …

 (Click on the ‘Quick Edit’ link)